ift-gftc/opentraceability/CSharp/OpenTraceability/README.md

 And that will initialize everything you need.

 ## Models
 We have C# models that represent the various data objects in EPCIS including events, documents, and master data.
+Feel free to explore them.

+> This library was designed so that it could easily be extended to support many new CTEs/KDEs.
+It was also designed so that even without an extension library, the core library can still receive CTEs/KDEs from unknown extensions and namespaces and serialize/deserialize the data without losing any information.

+> More information on extensions can be found in the documentation later on. (coming soon)

 ### EPCIS Query Document / EPCIS Document
 These two objects inherit from the same base class `EPCISBaseDocument` and represent the two types of documents in EPCIS.
 They are